SinAi-Inc/iStampit.io/COOKIE_POLICY.md

 `SameSite=Lax` is chosen because:

-- It supports typical navigation flows from `istampit.io` (marketing site) to `app.istampit.io` (app) without degrading UX.
+- It supports typical navigation or popup flows from `istampit.io` (marketing site) to `auth.istampit.io` (auth) without degrading UX.
 - It provides stronger CSRF mitigation than `None`.

 If future embedded contexts (iframes, third‑party initiations) require cross-site POSTs, we may switch to `SameSite=None; Secure` accompanied by explicit CSRF tokens and Origin/Referer validation.

 ## 6. Cross-Domain Considerations

-Although `istampit.io` and `app.istampit.io` share a registrable eTLD+1, the cookie set on `app.istampit.io` (host-only) is not automatically sent with requests to `istampit.io`, reducing exposure.
-Public site components that need authenticated data should proxy via server-side endpoints at `app.istampit.io` rather than reading cookies directly in the browser.
+With a parent-domain cookie (`Domain=.istampit.io`), subdomains share session state.
+Public site components that need authenticated data still avoid direct cookie parsing in the browser; instead they rely on a CORS-enabled `/api/session` endpoint at `auth.istampit.io`.

 ## 7. Recommended Validation Checklist (Pre-Public Launch)

 Run in Chrome, Firefox, and Safari (Desktop + iOS):

 1. Login and capture `Set-Cookie` header: confirm `HttpOnly; Secure; SameSite=Lax` attributes present.
-2. Perform a top-level navigation from `istampit.io` to a protected `app.istampit.io` route: cookie is sent.
+2. Perform a popup or navigation from `istampit.io` to a protected route on an application subdomain: cookie is sent.
 3. Open a new tab and request an authenticated API endpoint: cookie is sent.
 4. Perform cross-site fetch from a third-party origin (if applicable): cookie not sent (expected).
 5. Let session idle past TTL: cookie becomes invalid server-side; refresh prompts re-auth.